Mara-Li/Knitting-bot/README.md

 ### Update
 If you want to manually update a thread, you can use the slash commands:
-- `/update thread [thread]` : Update a specific thread
+- `/update thread (thread)` : Update a specific thread.
+If the thread is not specified, it will update the current thread.
 - `/update all` : Update all threads in the server
-- `/update here` : Update the thread where the command is used
 - `/update help` : Get help about the manual slash commands

 These commands don't appear for user that haven't the `manage thread` permission.